SaffronCR/msx-rpg/README.md

 It's being created in GRAPHIC 4, SCREEN 5 mode (resolution: 256 x 212 pixels, 16 colours per pixel).
 It allows 4 pages of VRAM.

 **How video memory is organized during dungeon gameplay:**
-* The first page is the one rendered to screen.
-* The second page is the back buffer.
+* The first and second page are being used for the front/back buffer.
+They active page (the one being visible on screen) is constantly swapped between the two.
 * The third page contains the dungeon background and sprites (enemies, doors, etc).
 * The fourth page contains the dungeon walls.

 **Things done**
 * Dungeon rendering/movement.
+* Simple dungeon generation.
-* Minimap (for debugging).
+* Minimap (for debugging purposes).
+* Bitmap font rendering with color support.
+* Simple music support.

 **To-Do List**
 * Menu navigation.